sfxgizuka/real-estate-listing/README.md

 npm run dev
 ```

+### Navigating the app
 A first time user would land on signin page, they would need to go the signup page by clicking on the signup button filling their details and signing up.
+Successful signin redirects a user to the propertylist page, where a property detail can be seen by clicking on the property.
+A user can see the next or previous sets of properties by clicking on the buttons.